 As you implement remediation processes to close the vulnerabilities discovered in vulnerability scans, monitoring those actions is crucial to ensure they are successful.
 Vulnerability scanners should provide a logged summary of alerts that should be investigated, and some offer guidance for the proper repair process.

-Unlike penetration testing, which provides a deeper look at the security weaknesses in an environment by directly examining them, vulnerability scanning is non-intrusive.
+Unlike cloud penetration testing, which provides a deeper look at the security weaknesses in an environment by directly examining them, vulnerability scanning is non-intrusive.
 It uses automated tools to search for flaws in your networks and systems, leaving them susceptible to exploitation by malicious cyber attackers or malware.

 There are many reasons to conduct regular vulnerability assessments.
 Significant network changes, such as adding new devices, systems, applications, or third-party components, could introduce new vulnerabilities into your IT architecture.
 And with the constantly evolving nature of cyberattacks, it’s essential to test your ecosystem to identify and fix these vulnerabilities regularly.
 This is why it’s essential to use a vulnerability scanner with scalable scanning capabilities, customizable scanning policies, and actionable advice for remediation.